 Photos also are found on DVDs.
 (I no longer have a CD drive on my computer).
 And they live on external hard drives, the little thumb drives.
 All over the house.

 The problem here is that not only do people today not print their photos, but they don’t even know where to find them!

-I’m creating a year long blog series on our photos – everything you need to know to download, organize, edit & tag, and print your photos.
+I’m creating an ongoing series on our photos – everything you need to know to download, organize, edit & tag, and print your photos.
 We’ll not only print the photos of today, but we’ll scan treasured old photos as back up.
 We’ll even create photo books together.

 Your first month’s project is SIMPLE.
 Go to the desktop of your main computer and create of folder and name it: “Photos To Print.”
 This folder will be the basis for all your printing this year.

 Let’s make this a great year!
 Whether you’re the family historian or simply want to be able to find and enjoy your photos, this challenge is for you!
 See you next month!